sanamhub/postgresql-to-mssql/README.md

 ### Contributing

 If you would like to contribute to this project, please fork the repository and submit a pull request.
+For more [CONTRIBUTING.md](https://github.com/sanamhub/postgresql-to-mssql/blob/main/CONTRIBUTING.md)

 ### License